-In the single-cabinet scenario, the SmartLogger can be installed in the ESS.
-In the combined-cabinet scenario, the SmartLogger must be installed outside the ESS and connected to the cloud maintenance platform.
+In the single-cabinet on-grid scenario, the SmartLogger can be installed inside the ESS.
+In the multi-cabinet scenario, the SmartLogger must be installed outside the ESSs and connected to the cloud maintenance platform.

 This section describes how to connect cables when the SmartLogger is installed in the ESS.
 For details about how to install the SmartLogger, see SmartLogger3000 Quick Guide.